AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 ## Stock Axes features

-Axes in AnyStocks are generally quite similar to the Basic ones, but the X-axis is slightly different:
+Axes in AnyStock are generally quite similar to the Basic ones, but the X-axis is slightly different:
- - X-axis is always in datetime format and shows the Data values
+* X-axis is always in datetime format and shows the Data values
- - X-axis is always scrollable
+* X-axis is always scrollable
- - It has background instead of stroke (axis line)
+* It has background instead of stroke (axis line)
- - It cannot be moved to another place on a chart (always at the bottom)
+* It cannot be moved to another place on a chart (always at the bottom)
- - It has a Helper Label feature
+* It has a Helper Label feature
- - No drawFirstLabel, drawLastLabel
+* No drawFirstLabel, drawLastLabel
- - Tickmarks settings (ticks can be displayed only inside of the axis)
+* Tickmarks settings (ticks can be displayed only inside of the axis)
- - No title
+* No title
- - Only one X-axis for a plot (so the max number of X-axes on an AnyStock chart is equal to the number of the plots)
+* Only one X-axis for a plot (so the max number of X-axes on an AnyStock chart is equal to the number of the plots)

 ## Orientation